DavidHartman-Personal/simple-serverless-website/README.md

 ## Overview
 This lab creates a simple serverless website and then builds on this to implement a polly service.
 It utilizes API Gateway, Lambda, etc.
 The following modules are a part of this lab.
-1. ![alt text][Part-1]: Serve static web page from S3 bucket and call simple lambda function
+1. [Part-1]: Serve static web page from S3 bucket and call simple lambda function
 2. Part-2:
 3. Part-3: